PranabKumarSahoo/sql-dev-tools/README.md

 ## Overview
 Introducing **SQL Dev Tools!**

-So basically, this is a tools for **SQL Developers**, a React-based application empowering SQL developers with versatile functionalities and make their **day-to-life tasks** easy.
+This is a tool for **SQL Developers**, a React-based application empowering SQL developers with versatile functionalities and make their **day-to-life tasks** easy.

-So tools that I build:
+## Features

 ### DROP CONSTRAINT